-To replenish all the nutrition and nutrients used during pregnancy takes about a year and this period is called post-partum.
-During this period many mothers may experience concerns with lactation or with post-partum depression.
+The period in which your body replenishes all the nutrients used during pregnancy is called “post-partum”, and takes approximately a year.
+During this period, many mothers may experience concerns with lactation or post-partum depression.
 That’s why it is essential to provide post-partum care for mom as soon as possible.

-Breast feeding is the most amazing experience for both mom and baby, not to mention the nutritional perfection breast milk is for your baby, however it is not always a smooth road, between the baby learning to latch on to the breast as well as your body producing and letting down the milk.
+Breast feeding can be an amazing experience, from the nutritional properties of breast milk for the newborn, to decreased post-partum depression and strengthening the bond between the baby and mother.
+However, it is not always a smooth road, between the baby learning to latch on to the breast as well as your body producing and letting down the milk.
 Lactation issues are a common concern and usually falls into two categories:

 1) Problems making enough milk

 2) Being engorged (full of milk) but unable to let down milk

 These are two different concerns that can be resolved very differently.
 With insufficient milk production, the cause is a nutritional deficiency.
 The best way to help produce more milk is to bump up your diet with iron rich foods, such as beef, lamb and deep leafy greens.
 Continuing to take your iron supplements, even post-delivery is crucial.
 In addition to this, Chinese herbal medicine taken as a tea, is a safe treatment for you and your baby and can be a quick and effective means of addressing the issue.